 Best Mineral: Peter Thomas Roth Instant Mineral SPF 45

 If creams and lotions aren't your things (or chemicals, for that matter), try Peter Thomas Roth's brush-on powder mineral sunscreen.
 It's ultra-portable (you can really apply it anywhere!), self-dispensing, and provides all-mineral protection with a matte finish.
 It also can be worn alone or with your usual makeup.

 Best for Touch-Ups: Avene High Protection Tinted Compact SPF 50

-Breaking news: You should not only be applying sunscreen daily but also reapplying it regularly, ideally every two hours or at least any time before you go outside.
-This 100% mineral powder is perfect for touch-ups since it won’t mess up your makeup, and in fact, delivers a little bit of coverage, too.
+Breaking news: You should not only be applying sunscreen daily but also reapplying it regularly—ideally every two hours, or at least any time before you go outside.
+This 100-percent mineral powder is perfect for touch-ups since it won’t mess up your makeup—in fact, it delivers a little bit of coverage, too.
 Not to mention that powder, in general, is a good way to absorb excess oil throughout the day.

 Best Drugstore: Neutrogena Hydro Boost Gel Moisturizing Sunscreen Lotion SPF 50